 Why Train at Wake Forest?

-Wake Forest Baptist Health System is a Level I pediatric and adult trauma center that serves diverse patients from the region and throughout the Southeast.
+Wake Forest Baptist Health is a Level I pediatric and adult trauma center that serves diverse patients from the region and throughout the Southeast.
 Our faculty is committed to serving as teachers, mentors and advisors to our residents, helping them become skilled, independent podiatric surgeons.
 Resident education is at the heart of our academic patient care mission.